Saint Petka Church, Lakeshore

 Email: fr.markodimic@gmail.com

-By purchasing the property, where a school had previously been, the believers soon began to organize themselves and convert the interior spaces into a place of worship.
-Two classrooms, a library, a large and small kitchen, and a large and small hall were built.
+By purchasing the property, where a school used to be, the faithful soon began to organize themselves and convert the interior spaces into a place of worship.
+Two classrooms, a library, a large and small kitchen, as well as a large and small hall were built.
+His Grace Bishop of Canada Dr. Mitrofan consecrated a new iconostasis in 2019, and a new bell tower in 2021.
+A new gate at the entrance was installed in 2024.
+This parish celebrated its first great jubilee, ten years of existence, in 2024.

 Consecration of the bell tower

-Circle of Serbian Sisters Carica Milica
+Carica Milica Circle of Serbian Sisters

-church school children
+Church school children

 Interior of the church

-memorial plaque in the church
+Memorial plaque in the church